amatosesg/webpack-starter/README.md

 This is a project to create apps with webpack.

 ### Notes:
 src are empty and in default mode.
 Feel free to change the architecture structure.
-If you rename any existent component remember to check webpack configs. \n
+If you rename any existent component remember to check webpack configs.

 Remember to install node_modules:
 ```
 npm install